-This article was written by Sidney H May, PE and is shared with permission.
+This article about NPDES permitting was written by Sidney H May, PE and is shared here with permission.
+Images from EPA.gov.

 If you work in the Design or Construction industry, you’ve heard of the National Pollutant Discharge Elimination System (NPDES) permitting.
 Many projects require an NPDES permit and this is all dependent on specific project parameters such as the scope of work, proximity of the project, and/or the potential adverse effects to the environment.
 This permit is administered through the Environmental Protection Agency (EPA) and regulated through authorized state agencies.
 In areas where states do not have a regulatory agency, the EPA governs.
 The overall goal of the EPA is to protect the environment—land, air, and water.